regulatorystudies/Reg-Stats/data/major_rules/README.md

 ### Manual Process

-Note: This method can only be used to update the data based on the received date, not the published date.
+*Note: Not every major rule that is published is submitted to GAO for review.
+Therefore, the set of major rules published in a presidential year is sometimes larger than the set of major rules submitted to GAO in the same presidential year.
+Therefore, we track both the number of major rules published and the number of major rules received by GAO in the `major_rules_by_presidential_year.csv` spreadsheet.*

-1. Update data in the spreadsheet `major_rules_by_presidential_year.csv`:
+1. Update data in the major_rules_received column of the `major_rules_by_presidential_year.csv` spreadsheet:

     - Go to GAO’s Congressional Review Act (CRA) database of rules [page](https://www.gao.gov/legal/congressional-review-act/search-database-of-rules).
     - Fill in the following fields to get the number of major rules for the specified year: